 I found these questions to be very realistic compared to the actual exam.
 In fact, I think I had about 5–6 questions that were almost word-for-word identical when I sat for it.
 However, I think there were also a few questions that might have been out of the exam scope or for which the answer and explanation were incorrect when reviewing Jason Dion’s videos.
 I still think it’s a great resource, though.

 My CompTIA exam strategy is usually to skip the performance-based simulations presented at the beginning of the exam, answer as many multiple choice questions as possible, return to the performance-based simulations, then review any flagged questions I am unsure about at the end of the exam.

 There were about 65 questions, 5 of which were performance-based.
 This surprised me because, in previous exams, I’ve always had a maximum of 3 PBQs.
 However, I had around 2.5 hours, which was more than enough time and seemed like more time than I had been given for previous exams like CySA+ (even though I know the time limit was the same).
 I finished with about an hour to spare.

 There wasn’t really anything surprising on the exam.
+While the specific questions and other exam details are under NDA, I can speak generically about my experience.
 Obviously, I saw a significant amount of Nmap questions.
 I also remember questions on debugging/decompiling, how to remain stealthy when conducting a test, and “identify the type of threat actor” being prominent.
 Study the exam objectives and you have nothing to worry about.